In This Article

 Even if you aren't laying out or using a tanning bed, you are probably being exposed to more sun than you think.
-Riding with the windows down in your car or running errands outside expose you to the suns rays, even if it's not as intense as tanning.
-Using SPF every day is important to protect your skin from signs of aging, but it also keeps your tattoo looking new longer.
+Riding with the windows down in your car or running errands outside exposes you to the sun's rays, even if it's not as intense as tanning.
+Using SPF every day is important to protect your skin from signs of aging, but it may also keep your tattoo looking new longer.
 Skipping SPF isn't ideal, but even covering your tattoo with clothes or staying in the shade can help protect it.

 Brand New Tattoos

 Don't put sunblock on a new or fresh tattoo—follow your artist's aftercare instructions and keep your tattoo covered or shaded with clothing for the first few weeks.
 You can use sunblock once your tattoo has finished peeling and has grown its first protective layer of skin.
 Sunblock alone is not going to be sufficient for a new tattoo if it is exposed to direct sunlight for long periods of time.
 A tattoo is usually considered well-healed after about 3 months.

 Luckily, self tanner is a safe option to achieve a golden glow if you have a healed tattoo.
 As long as your tattoo is completely healed, you can apply lotion or tanner to it like you would other parts of your body.

 Depending on the shade and color of the particular sunless tanning lotion you use, it may look a little funky over your ink.
 Test how tanner will look by using a thin layer of lotion over your tattoo first.

 Your tattoo is an investment, so don't take a gamble by not properly caring for it.
 It only takes a little effort and time to either cover up or safeguard your tattoo with sunscreen.
 Proper care may keep a tattoo looking vibrant for years to come, meaning you won't have to go back for constant touch-ups.